Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Verify quickly

-# standalone benchmark config for signatureHelp
+# standalone benchmark config for signatureHelp (create a local config)

-lsp-bench -c benchmarks/signature-help.yaml
+lsp-bench -c benchmarks/pool.yaml

 # inspect mapping declarations in a solc AST